nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 *Explain why this implementation is probable to work.
 Using analytical analysis to prove the design will meet the constraints listed above.*

-## Adafruit VL53L0X Time of Flight Micro-LIDAR Distance Sensor Breakout:
+## Adafruit VL53L0X Time of Flight Micro-LIDAR Distance Sensor:

 The team assumes that the distance between the robot and the closest wall is  9” – (0.5x11.25”) = 9” – 5.625” = 3.375”
 The LIDAR sensor that we will be using with accuracy at 120 cm indoors is 3%.
 The max distance that we will be measured when we are finding the pond is 48" + 7" or 55".
 3% of 55" is 1.65" of possible error.
 This was too much error for the original design from the ME team, so the robot corral is being redesigned to allow for more error tolerance from the laser distance sensors.